-• vcdplus.vpd - this file contains the simulation results for the run.

-- terminal output the status of the test is output to the screen as the it runs, notifying the user of packets sent/received. - log file the output to the screen is also stored in the logfile: diag_name>. alg_name>.run.log (for example, dma_alg_simple_v.alg_simple_v.run.log) - sram output files at the end of simulation (when the diag finishes because it has been successful, an incorrect packet has been received, or time-out has occurred), the contents of the 2 SRAMs are dumped to .dat files (the defaults or user-specified files).
+- vcdplus.vpd this file contains the simulation results for the run. - terminal output the status of the test is output to the screen as the it runs, notifying the user of packets sent/received. - log file the output to the screen is also stored in the logfile:<diag_name>.<alg_name>.run.log(for example, dma_alg_simple_v.alg_simple_v.run.log) - sram output files at the end of simulation (when the diag finishes because it has been successful, an incorrect packet has been received, or time-out has occurred), the contents of of all SRAMS are dumped to the corresponding .dat output files (the defaults or user-specified files).